Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Introduction

 where $C_1, C_2$ are constants depending on $\cM$.

-It happens that the assumption of geodesic convexity is not needed for~\eqref{bernstein_bound} to hold as long as the shortest paths on $\cM$ have curvature bounded by some $C$ depending on $\cM$, as shown in~\cite{arias2019unconstrained}.
+The assumption of geodesic convexity is in fact not needed for~\eqref{bernstein_bound} to hold as long as the shortest paths on $\cM$ have curvature bounded by some $C$ depending on $\cM$, as shown in~\cite{arias2019unconstrained}.
 In that paper, the upper bound is derived based on the seminal work of Dubins~\cite{dubins1957curves} (the lower bound can be obtained by elementary means), and the problem is also considered under a curvature constraint on the paths.
-If $\cM$ happens to be isometric to a convex domain of a lower-dimensional Euclidean space --- a rather strong assumption which is nevertheless at the foundation of methods for manifold learning such as Isomap and MVU --- the lower bound can be sharpened to having $\eps/r$ replaced by $(\eps/r)^2$~\cite{arias2020perturbation}.

-The lower bound~\eqref{bernstein_bound} was derived independently in~\cite{oh2010sensor} in the context of a flat convex domain, motivated by the problem of placing sensors that are only aware of other sensors within a prescribed distance ($r$ above).
-Note that when $\cM$ is flat the following upper bound $\d_\cM(x_i, x_j) \le \d_\cG(x_i, x_j)$ holds, since the shortest paths in $\cG$ correspond to (polygonal) curves in $\cM$.
-Very recently, ~\cite{janson2018deterministic} derives a similar lower bound in the context of path planning in robotics in the presence of obstacles (although with some clearance) and where again the upper bound is trivial.
+The lower bound~\eqref{bernstein_bound} is derived independently by Oh {\it et al}~\cite{oh2010sensor} in the context of a convex domain, motivated by the problem of placing sensors that are only aware of other sensors within a prescribed distance --- one variant of the sensor network localization problem.
+Note that the upper bound $\d_\cM(x_i, x_j) \le \d_\cG(x_i, x_j)$ holds in that case.
+In the same setting, Janson {\it et al}~\cite{janson2018deterministic} derive a similar lower bound in the context of path planning in robotics in the presence of obstacles (although with some clearance) and where again the upper bound is trivial.
+Arias-Castro {\it et al}~\cite{arias2020perturbation} sharpen the lower bound, replacing $\eps/r$ with $(\eps/r)^2$.
+They do so in the more general setting where $\cM$ is isometric to a convex domain.

 In summary, for general $C^2$ submanifolds, the best available bound remains~\eqref{bernstein_bound} as established recently in~\cite{arias2019unconstrained}.
-And if one optimize the bounds in terms of $r$ (the tuning parameter here) --- a task that in principle requires knowledge of $\eps$ --- we find that the (relative) error rate would be in $O(\eps^{2/3})$, specifically,
+And if one optimizes the bounds in terms of $r$ (the tuning parameter here) --- a task that in principle requires knowledge of $\eps$ --- we find that the relative error rate is in $O(\eps^{2/3})$, specifically,

 where $C$ is a constant that depends on $\cM$.
-If $\cM$ is isometric to a convex domain of a lower-dimensional Euclidean space --- a rather strong assumption --- the improved result in~\cite{arias2020perturbation} leads to a relative error rate in $O(\eps)$.
+In fact, this rate already appears in \cite{aaron2018convergence}.
+If $\cM$ is isometric to a convex domain, the improved result in~\cite{arias2020perturbation} leads to a relative error rate in $O(\eps)$.

 \begin{remark} Note that in sensor network localization~\cite{oh2010sensor} and in path planning~\cite{janson2018deterministic}, the quantity $r$ is typically {\em not} a parameter that the user can change.
 We are here in the original context of points in space, as in manifold learning. \end{remark}